prestodb/presto/presto-docs/src/main/sphinx/functions/string.rst

     Splits ``string`` by ``entryDelimiter`` and ``keyValueDelimiter`` and returns a map.
     ``entryDelimiter`` splits ``string`` into key-value pairs. ``keyValueDelimiter`` splits each pair into key and value.
+Note that ``entryDelimiter`` and ``keyValueDelimiter`` are interpreted literally, i.e., as full string matches.

 .. function:: split_to_map(string, entryDelimiter, keyValueDelimiter, function(k, v1, v2, res)) -> map<varchar, varchar>

     Splits ``string`` by ``entryDelimiter`` and ``keyValueDelimiter`` and returns a map.
-    ``entryDelimiter`` splits ``string`` into key-value pairs. ``keyValueDelimiter`` splits each pair into key and value. ``function(k, v1, v2, res)`` is invoked in cases of duplicate keys to resolve the value that should be in the map.
+    ``entryDelimiter`` splits ``string`` into key-value pairs. ``keyValueDelimiter`` splits each pair into key and value.
+Note that ``entryDelimiter`` and ``keyValueDelimiter`` are interpreted literally, i.e., as full string matches. ``function(k, v1, v2, res)`` is invoked in cases of duplicate keys to resolve the value that should be in the map.

         SELECT(split_to_map('a:1;b:2;a:3', ';', ':', (k, v1, v2) -> v1)); -- {"a": "1", "b": "2"}
         SELECT(split_to_map('a:1;b:2;a:3', ';', ':', (k, v1, v2) -> CONCAT(v1, v2))); -- {"a": "13", "b": "2"}